 Corporate registration documents do not use the term ‘offshore’, as offshore financial markets are currently under tight international scrutiny and can hold a number of negative associations.

 In many ways, however, the Ireland Resident Private Limited Company mirrors traditional offshore companies with flexible corporate management structures and many tax benefits.

-Key Corporate Features of a Limited Ireland Company
+Key Corporate Features of an Ireland Business Company

 |Ireland Private Limited Company||Corporate Details|